tinloof/sanity-kit/packages/sanity-studio/README.md

       ogImage: false, // Remove OG image completely
       indexableStatus: true, // Show indexable status
     },

+    // Configure which document actions are available (same as defineDocument)
+    documentActions: {
+      deny: ["delete"], // Deny specific actions
     },
+  },
   fields: [
     // Your custom fields
   ],
 });
 ```

+**Note:** The `documentActions` option works the same way as in `defineDocument`.
+See the [Document Actions Configuration](#document-actions-configuration) section below for detailed documentation.

 ### `defineDocument`